US Justice Department begins releasing government Epstein files

 The law’s purview also extends to materials in the government’s possession related to Epstein’s co-defendant and ex-girlfriend Ghislaine Maxwell and documents about entities with “known or alleged ties” to Epstein.

 The Epstein Files Transparency Act, however, did contain some exemptions.
 It allowed the government to redact information that might be used in ongoing investigations or that might identify victims.
+Explicit material was also allowed to be concealed.

 Friday’s release on the Justice Department website included a search bar that promised the “full Epstein library”.

-But on social media, some users complained that there was a queue to enter the Justice Department’s site and that the search tool failed to return results for terms related to the case.
+But on social media, some users complained that there was a queue to enter the Justice Department’s site and that the search tool failed to return results for basic terms related to the case.

-Viewers also pointed out that many of the newly released materials appeared to be heavily redacted.
+Viewers also pointed out that many of the newly released materials appeared to be heavily redacted, with some pages largely blacked out.

 Already, Congress members have warned the Trump administration could face consequences if it failed to release the full Epstein file.